SERVICE

 What to do if you move

-You may simultaneously file the Request to Remove Homeowners’ Exemption Form for the old property and the Homeowners’ Exemption Claim Form for the new.
+You may simultaneously file the Request to Remove Homeowners’ Exemption Form for your old property and the Homeowners’ Exemption Claim Form for your new home.

 Get help